 Another one of the spectacular London gardens is Kensington Gardens.
 The gardens were once private gardens of Kensington Palace, but they are now open to the public all year round from 6 a.m. to sunset daily.
 The royal park covers 100 acres and is planted with formal paths of marvellous trees and ornamental flower beds.

 Kensington Gardens is the setting for JM Barrie’s book Peter Pan, and a bronze statue of Peter Pan has been the garden’s favourite feature since 1912.
-You can find the Italian Gardens on the north side of the park near Lancaster Gate.
+The Italian Gardens are on the park’s north side near Lancaster Gate.
 These ornamental water gardens were allegedly constructed in the 1860s as a gift from Prince Albert to Queen Victoria and are similar to Osborne House on the Isle of Wight, her summer home.

 The royal park is also home to the ‘Diana Memorial Playground’, which opened in 2000 in memory of the late Princess.
 It is a lovely place for children to play with a pirate ship in the middle and plenty of seating for adults to relax and watch their little ones play.
 With its cafés and plenty to see and do, Kensington Gardens is a great place to spend time and connect with nature during your visit to London.